thetechboy69/thetechboy/README.md

 Repo for TTB's Official Website.
 You can access it [here](https://thetechboy.net).

-If you use any of the code please credit the original website (thetechboy.net)
+You can use the code for anything you'd like, just make sure to credit me